What are the responsibilities and job description for the Police Clerk position at City of Ozark?

 Must possess a valid driver’s license.

-Must be able to successfully complete a security background investigation.
+Must be able to satisfactorily complete a background investigation, as required.

 Benefits: